-Clint Neumann begins his second season with the Bemidji State women's basketball program in 2016-17.
-He was hired as the second assistant in November 2016.
+Clint Neumann begins his third season with the Bemidji State women's basketball program in 2017-18.
+He was hired as the team's second assistant in November 2015.

 In his first season as assistant coach the Beavers finished with a 7-20 overall record and a 3-19 conference record.
 The team finished the season with a 7-8 record at home in the Bemidji State Gymnasium.
 The Beaver offense boasted the third highest three-point percentage in the conference when they shot .345 from behind the arc.
 One of the main contributors was junior guard Aimee Pelzer who averaged 2.3 three-pointers per game and shot .399 from three.